So you’ve heard it a dozen times, “tweens shouldn’t use tampons,” but is it true?

 Unfortunately, periods can start anywhere, any time (even if you use a period app).
 Your tween will undoubtedly find she needs to deal with her periods while out of the house.
 A cute and discreet tampon purse is a must for her sanitary items.
 Here are a few ideas to try:

 More Frequently Asked Questions About Tweens and Tampons

-If you go swimming without any feminine hygiene products, the water pressure can temporarily slow your flow but not stop it completely.
-The only way to be fully protected against leaks while swimming is using a tampon or a menstrual cup.
+If you go swimming without feminine hygiene products, the water pressure can temporarily slow your flow but not completely stop it.
+The only way to be fully protected against leaks while swimming is by using a tampon or a menstrual cup.
 You should, however, explore with your daughter the added protection she can get from using period swimwear.

 If they are inserted correctly, a tampon should not hurt to use.
 It may take a little practice for your tween to correctly position her tampon to not feel any pain or discomfort.
 If she’s in pain, the tampon should be removed immediately.

 There’s no recommended youngest age to start using tampons, be gauged by your girl’s willingness to try and maturity to correctly use a tampon with hygiene in mind.

 Using a tampon can stretch the hymen but won’t tear it.
 It’s important to note that you can only “lose your virginity” by sexual activity.
 In some social settings, the breaking of the hymen is seen as a sign of sexual activity, but the hymen can tear at any time, even through sports and activities.

 Yes, if they are comfortable with how to insert a tampon, understand the correct hygiene methods for inserting and removing it.
 They must remember to change their tampon regularly, then can commence using tampons as soon as they get their period.

 Organizing your tween with her first period kit might feel like the easy part, but getting to a brand and fit of tampon that’s perfect for her is entirely another challenge.